 Then, in the back of the planner, I have 3 “add-ons” A meal planner, a home planner, and a blog planner.
 I highly recommend Plum Paper for anyone looking to organize their life.
 This post is NOT sponsored by Plum Paper, I just really, really love my planner.

 Are you a WAHM or SAHM?
 How do you keep organized?
+Do you also have your own work at home mom schedule?
 Comment below!